mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Alicia Flores/readme.md

 #### Expected Deliverables
 1. Information Management Tool that will include
 - ODK Form for Collecting Data
+- ODK Server connection with Google Drive Spreadsheet to collect data
 - Power BI Dashboard to visualize the services provided by year, month, region, type of service and branch

 #### Mentors (This will be added by ABW Team)